Himanshu431-coder/Edunet-Foundation-Internship/README.md

 ---
 ## Acknowledgements
 - Special thanks to **Mr. Chaitanya Sathe** for his mentorship and support throughout the internship, helping me improve my skills in Power BI and data visualization.
-- Thanks to Power BI for providing an excellent platform for data analysis and visualization.
+- Thanks to Power BI and AI and ML for providing an excellent platform for data analysis and visualization.
 - Thanks to the datasets provided for enabling a meaningful analysis of Indian agriculture.

 ---